exosite-archive/exoline/README.md

 2013-08-18 04:55:36,24.1
 ```

-<p id="shareexample">Create a share code that another client can use to get read-only access to a dataport it doesn't own.</p>
+Share a dataport with another client.

 ```
 # we want to share client1/dataport1 with client2